sueszli/mailservice/README.md

 # MailService: a simplified mailing system

 > [!TIP]
-> To check it out, log into the servers using TCP tools like Netcat or PuTTY.
+> This project doesn't have a graphical user interface.
+Log into your mailbox through TCP tools like Netcat or PuTTY.

 - Mailbox server: